 Subscription eCommerce

-CEO of Carthook, a popular Shopify plugin that provides ability for store to offer upsells in checkout, has before starting this company ran an online store business for which he famously said “If I was starting my online store again, I would insist with my partners that we sell everything as a subscription”.
+The CEO of Carthook, a popular Shopify plugin that enables stores to offer upsells at checkout, previously ran an online store business.
+He famously stated, “If I were starting my online store again, I would insist with my partners that we sell everything as a subscription.”

-To summarize, online subscription stores make often more money due to lower customer acquisition cost, higher customer LTV (lifetime value), and more predictable cash flow and revenue.
+In summary, online subscription stores often generate higher revenue due to lower customer acquisition costs, increased LTV, and more predictable cash flow.

-For more information or consultation for your type of business, feel free to send me a note.
+For more information or tailored advice for your business, feel free to reach out.

 Comments are closed.